lipanski/lipanski.github.io/_posts/2021-02-28-smallest-docker-image-static-website.md

 Until recently, I used to think that serving static websites from Docker would be a waste of time and storage.
 Bundling nginx or various other heavy runtimes inside a Docker image for the sole purpose of serving static files didn't seem like the best idea - Netlify or Github Pages can handle this much better.
 But my hobby server was sad and cried digital tears of jealousy.

 A recent HackerNews post about [readbean](https://justine.lol/redbean/index.html), a single-binary, super tiny, static file server got me thinking.
-If I could get something like that on a small Docker image, it wouldn't feel like a waste.
+If I could get something like this on a small Docker image, it wouldn't feel like a waste.
+So begins my journey to find the most time/storage efficient Docker image to serve a static website.

-After evaluating a few static file servers with similar specs, I settled for [thttpd](https://www.acme.com/software/thttpd/), which comes with a similar small footprint and seems a bit more battle-tested.
+After evaluating a few static file servers with similar specs, I settled for [thttpd](https://www.acme.com/software/thttpd/), which comes with a similar small footprint but seems a bit more battle-tested.

 Running `thttpd` goes like this: